 The Corsair K63 is a gamer’s dream come true – it’s sleek, sturdy, affordable and doesn’t occupy too much precious real estate

 As games become more graphically and mechanically demanding, so does the demand for high-quality and compact peripherals to free up cluttered desk space rises.
 The Corsair K63 is a gamer’s dream come true – it’s sleek, sturdy, affordable and doesn’t occupy too much precious real estate.
 Don’t believe us?
-Let’s take a look at what this keyboard has to offer.
+Let’s kick-off our Corsair K63 review and see what this keyboard has to offer.

 What we played: Rainbow Six: Siege, Divinity: Original Sin 2, Dawn of Man